dfar-io/dfar-io.github.com/content/posts/migrating-from-wordpress-to-hugo.md

 ---
-title: "Migrating From Wordpress to Hugo"
+title: "Migrating From WordPress to Hugo"
 date: 2020-12-03T19:10:30-05:00
 draft: false
 ---